zinrai/json-subset/README.md

 $ json-subset required.json response.json
 FAIL: First JSON is not a subset of second JSON.

-Differences:
-  $.user.email: missing key in superset
-  $.tags[2]: element not found in superset array: "admin"
+ {
+   "user": {
+-    "email": "alice@example.com",
+     "name": "alice"
+   }
+ }
 ```

 When validation fails, you immediately see what's wrong.
+The `-` marker shows which fields are missing or have mismatched values.

 ### Tool Responsibilities